ezpaarse-project/bibliomap/services/viewer/README.md

 Drawer than shows additional information about [Bibliomap](https://bibliomap.inist.fr/), [ezPAARSE](https://www.readmetrics.org/) and [bibCNRS](https://bib.cnrs.fr/).
 With using expo mode, it is possible to automatically open and close it after a certain amount of time.
 Code is available in `src/components/information-components/`.

+### Settings menu

+Dialog that allows the user to customize their view.
+Here are the possible settings options:
+- Able / disable Minimap
+- Show / hide each portal
+- Show / hide article titles
+- Filter events by institution name

+Code is available in `src/components/SettingsDialog.vue`.

 ## Configuration

 Bibliomap Viewer needs two environment variables: